-Last Will and Testament = your final choices and words, or testamony; what you want done when you are gone.
+Your final choices and words; what you want done when you are gone.

-Trust = a contract in which one person, the Trustee, agrees to hold and manage property for the benefit of another, the beneficiary.
+A contract in which one person, the Trustee, agrees to hold and manage property for the benefit of another, the beneficiary.
 The person who creates the Trust and contributes property to it is called the Settlor or Grantor.

 The process of proving what a deceased person owned and owed and that the remainder has been distributed to the beneficiaries in his Will or, if he did not have one, to his heirs under the Texas Rules of Descent and Distribution.

-Administration = settling your affairs; settling your estate.
+Settling your affairs; settling your estate.

-Administrator =someone appointed by a court to settle your affairs if you do not leave a valid Will.
+Someone appointed by a court to settle your affairs if you do not leave a valid Will.
 An Administrator and an Executor, the person you name to settle your affairs in a Will, are also called a personal representative.

 A person, charity or trust with the right to receive money or goods under a Will or a Trust or named the beneficiary of a life insurance policy, annuity, retirement account or pay-on-death bank account.

 A person, charity or trust with the right to receive money or goods under a Will or Trust or named the beneficiary of a life insurance policy, annuity, retirement account or pay-on-death bank account if the owner and beneficiary are gone; sometimes called the secondary beneficiary.

 A person who has the right to receive income earned by investments or assets held in a Trust but no right to the investments or assets themselves.

 The person, charity or trust the Will or Trust or retirement account benefits first.

 A person, charity or Trust which becomes a beneficiary if the initial beneficiary or beneficiaries have died or have received all benefits due under the terms of a Will or Trust.

 A person, charity or trust with the right to receive money from a life insurance policy, annuity, retirement account or pay-on-death account if the owner and beneficiary are gone; sometimes called the contingent beneficiary.

 Money or a contract from a bonding company or two personal guarantors given to the court to assure that the administrator, executor or guardian does their job.
 In Texas, your Will can waive the need for your executor to post a bond.

-Child = someone born to or adopted by the person, regardless of age.
+Someone born to or adopted by the person, regardless of age.